 The Hanged Man Tarot divinatory meanings

-The Hanged Man: Suspension and loss are the traditional meanings.
+Suspension and loss.
 Generally the client is either doing too little to achieve anything or she is waiting forlornly for someone to do something for her.
-Alternatively, actions are altruistic - for the benefit of others - a noble gesture, but when life is lived in self-sacrifice, all that remains is disappointment.
-The solution is to act from within for one's own benefit rather than just for others.
+Alternatively, actions are altruistic – for the benefit of others – a noble gesture, but when life is in self-sacrifice, leaving disappointment.
+The solution is to act from within for one’s own benefit rather than for others.
 After all, if you are not committing a crime (and that is the last thing on the mind of someone in this state), then it is down to the approval of others.
-When the Hanged Man is prominent, the client may feel that there is no point to anything as whatever is done there is guaranteed to be a loss.
+When this card is prominent, the client may feel that there is no point to anything as whatever happens there will be a loss.

 The gallows from which he is suspended forms a Tau cross, while the figure – from the position of the legs – forms a fylfot cross.
 There is a nimbus about the head of the seeming martyr.
 It should be noted (1) that the tree of sacrifice is living wood, with leaves thereon; (2) that the face expresses deep entrancement, not suffering; (3) that the figure, as a whole, suggests life in suspension, but life and not death.
 It is a card of profound significance, but all the significance is veiled.
 One of his editors suggests that Éliphas Lévi did not know the meaning, which is unquestionable nor did the editor himself.
 It has been called falsely a card of martyrdom, a card a of prudence, a card of the Great Work, a card of duty; but we may exhaust all published interpretations and find only vanity.
 I will say very simply on my own part that it expresses the relation, in one of its aspects, between the Divine and the Universe.